Andrew Biemiller

-Andrew John Biemiller (July 23, 1906 – April 3, 1982) was an American politician and labor union officer.
+Andrew John Biemiller (July 23, 1906 – April 3, 1982) was an American politician and labor union officer who served as a Wisconsin State Assemblyman from 1937 to 1943, as a U.S. Representative from 1945 to 1947 and again from 1949 to 1951, and as the AFL-CIO's chief lobbyist from 1956 to 1978.

 Background

 Biemiller was born July 23, 1906, in Sandusky, Ohio, and was educated in the public schools there.
-He got a B. A. degree from Cornell University in 1926, was an instructor in history at Syracuse University from 1926 to 1928, and then studied in the graduate school of the University of Pennsylvania from 1929 to 1931, teaching undergraduate classes, as well as teaching at Bryn Mawr Summer School for Workers (1930–31).
+He got a B.A. degree from Cornell University in 1926, was an instructor in history at Syracuse University from 1926 to 1928, and then studied in the graduate school of the University of Pennsylvania from 1929 to 1931, teaching undergraduate classes, as well as teaching at Bryn Mawr Summer School for Workers (1930–31).

 After graduating, Biemiller became active in the Socialist Party of America and was a campaign manager for Norman Thomas, Socialist candidate for president in 1932.
 In 1933, he went to Milwaukee to work for the party, serving as educational director of the party from 1933 to 1936, editing the Milwaukee Leader (a Socialist newspaper) from 1934 to 1936, and working with various organizations.

 He became an active member of the Farmer-Labor Progressive Federation as well as the Socialist Party.
 Biemiller was a member of the American Federation of Teachers, and the American Newspaper Guild, served on the executive board of the Milwaukee Federated Trades Council and was vice-president of the Wisconsin Turner District.